Radiofrequency Ablation

 How to prepare for Radiofrequency Ablation

-Before scheduling any treatment sessions, you will start by booking an initial consultation with one of our specialists.
-This will help us determine the best treatment plan for you, and to make sure that you understand the next steps
+Before scheduling any treatment sessions, you will start by booking a diagnostic assessment with one of our specialists.
+This will help us determine the best treatment plan for you, and to make sure that you understand the next steps.

-During your consultation your specialist may carry out a full Duplex Ultrasound scan to help decide the best treatment for you.
-A standard consultation, including scanning, takes around 45 minutes.
-After this consultation, you can book your treatment
+During your appointment your specialist may carry out a full Duplex Ultrasound scan to help decide the best treatment for you.
+A standard assessment, including scanning, takes around 45 minutes.
+After this, you can book your treatment.

 What to expect during the procedure